hclivess/nado/README.md

 are counted from the smallest unit of NADO, so the lowest penalty resolution is 0.0000000001 and the lowest burn/bribe resolution is 0.0000000100.

-To prevent monopolization of reward distribution, the burn bonus is in effect only every third block, where all burners are contesting for the reward.
-One with the best ratio of burned coins to mined rewards will be rewarded.
-Those who are not rewarded do not lose their bonus, they need to wait longer until the burn bonus of those who burned more is exhausted through receiving rewards.
+To prevent monopolization of reward distribution, the burn bonus is in effect only to the level of default value for the account, which means that any account can at best have a bonus of an entirely fresh address.

 This system was created as an additional measure against inflation after implementation of elastic distribution and burned tokens are used for governance purposes.